abhishek-mehra/Credit_Card/ReadME.md

 #### Holding out a test set to check overfitting and under fitting, Finding the spot of bias and variance tradeoff

-I took 10% of the data as test data.
-Trained the data on the training set and predicted on the test set.